-Judge who issued injunction blocking removal of Richmond’s Lee statue recuses himself from case
+Judge who issued injunction blocking removal of Richmond’s Lee statue appears to recuse himself from case

 Protesters have marched along Richmond’s posh Monument Avenue almost every night, railing against its five imposing statues of Confederate figures.

 Lee is the only one on state property; the others are owned by the city.
-After Northam’s effort to take it down was blocked, protesters pulled down the nearby statue of Confederate president Jefferson Davis along with several other memorials around the city.
+After Northam’s effort to take it down was blocked, protesters pulled down the nearby statue of Confederate President Jefferson Davis, along with several other memorials across the city.

-Then Richmond Mayor Levar Stoney vowed to get the others down under an emergency order extended by Northam.
-Acting without formal city council approval and bucking the advice of the interim city attorney, Stoney had the statue of Stonewall Jackson taken down before a huge crowd on Wednesday.
-A statue of Matthew Fontaine Maury, a figure in the Confederate navy, came down Thursday.
+Richmond Mayor Levar Stoney vowed to get the others down under an emergency order extended by Northam.
+Acting without formal City Council approval and bucking the advice of the interim city attorney, Stoney had the statue of Stonewall Jackson taken down before a crowd on Wednesday.
+A statue of Matthew Fontaine Maury, who was a member of the Confederate navy, came down Thursday.

 Stoney has vowed to pull down a statue of Gen. J.E.B.
-Stuart next, though the July 4 holiday has slowed the effort.
-That will leave only Lee still standing.
+Stuart next, although the July Fourth holiday has slowed the effort.
+That will leave only Lee standing.

 Northam has vowed to get the statue down.
-When Jackson fell, Northam’s spokeswoman issued a statement: “make no mistake — Robert E. Lee is next.”
+When Jackson fell, Northam’s spokeswoman issued a statement: “Make no mistake — Robert E. Lee is next.”